tamiac7/tamiac7/README.md

 ## I'm Tamia 👋

+Currently completing my first cohort to beocome a certified Full Stack Web Developer.
+I fell in love with coding creating my very first SPA for my Capstone project with Savvu Coders!
+My thurst and passion for web development inspired me to further my education to recieve my Security + certification with Claim Academy which is currently in progress.
 <!--
 **tamiac7/tamiac7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.